srdja/debian-systemd-iptables/README.md

-Iptables rules should be saved to `/etc/iptables/iptables.rules` or `/etc/iptables/ip6tables.rules`
+NOTE: Iptables rules should be saved to `/etc/iptables/iptables.rules` or `/etc/iptables/ip6tables.rules`